 Perfect Steamed Broccoli (Paleo, Whole30, Keto)

-Delicious earthy broccoli steamed to perfection with tender florets and al dente stems.
+Delicious earthy steamed broccoli cooked to perfection with tender florets and al dente stems.
 Top it off with a pat of grass-fed butter and sea salt and takes this simple dish to absolute perfection.
 Keep is Paleo and Whole30 by using grass-fed ghee in place of the butter!

 This is broccoli perfection, period.
 Steaming instead of boiling helps keep the integrity of the broccoli texture intact while maintaining it’s nutrients.
 This is the perfect side dish for any main, steak, chicken, fish, or even with some loaded baked potatoes.
 You can’t go wrong with this delicious and healthy green gem!